462 Squadron.com

 ?? – date of posting to CU or HCU not recorded.

-26 September 1944 – to 2 October 1944 leave granted while at 462 Squadron, date of posting to 462 Squadron not recorded.
-However Cookson's first Op was on 9 September 1944, with the full crew's first op on the 10th.
+Aug/Sep 1944 – date of posting to 462 Squadron not recorded.
+However Cookson's first Op (as second Pilot) was on 9 September 1944, with the full crew's first op together was on 10 Sep 1944.
+Bomb Aimer TOLHURST was posted to 462 Squadron on 31 Aug 1944.

-15 October 1944 – reported safe after being Missing in air ops for a short period, target Duisburg Germany, in Halifax MZ296.
+15 October 1944 – Reported safe after being Missing in air ops for a short period, target Duisburg Germany, in Halifax MZ296.

-27 December 1944 – attended Nos.
+27 December 1944 – Attended Nos.
 18 & 19 Signals Leaders Course at 14 Radio School, to 10 January 1945.

-11 January 1945 – attached to 14 Radio School, RAF Stn., St Athan, Wales.
+11 January 1945 – Attached to 14 Radio School, RAF Stn., St Athan, Wales.

-?? – re-posted to 462 Squadron as Signals Leader, date not recorded.
+?? – Re-posted to 462 Squadron as Signals Leader; date not recorded.

-27 February 1945 – attached to RAF Stn Finningley, Yorkshire, to 2 March 1945.
+27 February 1945 – Attached to RAF Stn Finningley, Yorkshire, to 2 March 1945.

-19 March 1945 – promoted to Acting Flight Lieutenant.
+19 March 1945 – Promoted to Acting Flight Lieutenant.

-17 October 1945 – disembarked in Aus, posted to 2 Personnel Depot (2 PD), Sydney.
+17 October 1945 – Disembarked in Aus, posted to 2 Personnel Depot (2 PD), Sydney; (embarkation from UK not recorded)

-11 November 1945 – promotion to Flight Lieutenant.
+11 November 1945 – Promoted to Flight Lieutenant.

-3 December 1945 – discharged in Sydney, on demobilisation.
+3 December 1945 – Discharged in Sydney, on demobilisation.

-Character & Trade Proficiency all listed as V.G.
+Character & Trade Proficiency – all listed as V.G.

-General Conduct Sheet all "certified No Entry".
+General Conduct Sheet – all "Certified No Entry".

 Leave Form with various leave types, but does not cover complete period of RAAF service.